The LAPACK Interface

 Solves

-where and are real or complex matrices, with square and nonsingular.
+are real or complex matrices, with

 The arguments